This is a “quadrat”, or measurement grid, to estimate percent cover in a one-meter area. You use it in vegetation surveys.

 Now, you can mark all four poles at once.
 Where marks fall on the white and silver sections, you only need a tiny dot to find the location later.

 However, on the black sections, the mark will only appear as a faint glint of a slightly different color quality (this is ink from a black Sharpie pen).
-Although you may have to hunt a bit for these marks, this will still be quicker than, say, sticking temporary bits of tape to mark the places.
+Although you may have to hunt a bit for these marks, this is still quicker than, say, sticking temporary bits of tape to mark the places.

 Below is an example of a pole after the color bands are on.

-I use two easily distinguishable colors, the “main” color (red here) and a “tip” color (violet in this example).
+I use two easily distinguished colors, the “main” color (red here) and a “tip” color (violet in this example).
 The widths of the bands help visualize percent cover, but the colors themselves help keep you from losing the poles in the woods.

 The main color is most important because there’s more of it.
 I use a color that will stand out in the environment.
 In leafy green vegetation, a hot color like red, orange, or yellow would be good.
 However, in a red desert, I might use violet for the main color instead.
 You may not realized how easy it is to lose equipment like this until you are actually out in the field.